 The woods and hybrids in the Wilson SGI complete set are plenty good enough for beginners and good compared to many other options on the market.
 But, just like the driver, the performance of the woods doesn’t quite match up against the performance of more expensive full sets, like the Cobra F-Speed complete set.

 This shouldn’t put you off, as you are saving around $300, which can buy you new woods in the future.

 The irons in the Wilson SGI complete set run from 6-iron to pitching wedge.
 This provides good gapping of distances between each iron and more than enough irons for starting the game.

-The Wilson Profile SGI complete set is topped off with a 56º sand wedge, which will be a great club for chipping, pitching around the green and hitting bunker shots with.
+The Wilson Profile SGI complete set is topped off with a 56º sand wedge, which will be a great club for chipping, pitching around the green and hitting bunker shots.